shakebugs/shake-docs/docs/android/configuration-and-data/attachments.md

 ## Limitations

-The maximum number of attached files per bug is 1 for Free workspaces and 10 for Premium ones.
+The maximum number of attached files per ticket is 1 for Free workspaces and 10 for Premium workspaces.
 If more files are attached, the SDK will successfully upload only some of them.

 The maximum allowed individual size for any of those files is 10 MB.
-If you attach a file that's larger than that it won't be uploaded with the report.
+If you attach a file that's larger than that it won't be uploaded with the ticket.